codsen/codsen.com/src/os/object-fill-missing-keys.md

 // }
 ```

-To trigger normalisation on an ignored path, you have to set the value on that path to be _falsey_, but not a placeholder.
+To trigger normalisation on an ignored path, you have to set the value on that path to be _falsy_, but not a placeholder.
 If you are using default placeholder, `false`, just set the value in the path as `true`.
 If you're using a custom placeholder, different as `false`, set it to `false`.
 The normalisation will see not a placeholder and will start by comparing/filling in missing branches in your object.

 For example, we want to fill the value for `a.b.c`, but we are not sure what's the data structure.
 We _want_ a placeholder to be set during normalisation under path `a.b`.
 We set `a.b` to `true`: